Data protection policy

 2. Purpose of use of your Information and legal basis

 The Personal data we collect are used to communicate with you, respond to your requests, provide and improve our services or otherwise, as may be required by law, regulation or governmental obligations.

 The legal basis for data processing is Art.
 6 para.
-1 sentence 1 lit. f) of the EU General Data Protection Regulation (“GDPR”).
+1 sentence 1 lit. f) of the UK General Data Protection Regulation (“GDPR”).
 Our legitimate interest for data collection follows from the purposes listed above.
 Under no circumstances do we use the data collected for the purpose of drawing conclusions about you personally.

 3. Information disclosure

 We may share your information, on a need to know basis, with our affiliates and subsidiaries, to comply with legal obligations, to protect and defend our rights and property and with your permission.

 Your personal data will not be transmitted to third parties for purposes other than those listed below.